ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'as_uri', with value the URI of the Authorization Server associated to the Group Manager for the newly created OSCORE group.
 This parameter MUST be included if specified in the status properties of the group.
 This value can be different from the URI possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as 'as_uri' status property for the OSCORE group.

-The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{I-D.ietf-core-resource-directory}}{{I-D.hartke-t2trg-coral-reef}}, as defined in Section 2 of {{I-D.tiloca-core-oscore-discovery}}.
+The Group Manager can register the link to the group-membership resource with URI specified in 'joining_uri' to a Resource Directory {{I-D.ietf-core-resource-directory}}{{I-D.hartke-t2trg-coral-reef}}, as defined in {{Section 2 of I-D.tiloca-core-oscore-discovery}}.
 The Group Manager considers the current group configuration when specifying additional information for the link to register.

 Alternatively, the Administrator can perform the registration in the Resource Directory on behalf of the Group Manager, acting as Commissioning Tool.
 The Administrator considers the following when specifying additional information for the link to register.